Guidance

 This summary applies to all of the young people’s funding guidance that will be available from Education and Skills Funding Agency (ESFA) once published:

-This summary applies to all of these guidance documents which will be available from the ESFA funding guidance page on GOV.UK.
+This summary applies to all of the above guidance, which will be available from the ESFA funding guidance page on GOV.UK.

-These documents outline the main features of ESFA funding arrangements for 2024 to 2025 and are an integral part of our funding agreements for young people aged 16 to 19 and those aged 19 to 24 funded by ESFA for study programmes.
-All these documents should be read in this context, unless specifically stated otherwise.
+These guidance pages outline the main features of ESFA funding arrangements for 2024 to 2025 and are an integral part of our funding agreements for young people aged 16 to 19 and those aged 19 to 24 funded by ESFA for study programmes.
+All of this guidance should be read in this context, unless specifically stated otherwise.
 This is the definitive guidance for 2024 to 2025 and supersedes any previous funding guidance for young people.

 Providers must take into account General Data Protection Regulation (GDPR) in respect of the information they retain, particularly when it is personal or sensitive.
 It is the provider’s responsibility to ensure that it is fully compliant with GDPR.